Peralta Canyon

 Peralta Canyon is a canyon on the backside of Superstition Mountain within the Superstition Mountains.
 The canyon is a popular hiking destination within the Tonto National Forest and contains a single trail up the canyon to Fremont Saddle at the top of the canyon.

+Peralta Canyon includes a planned community development of 750 homes constructed over 5 yrs.
+(2018-2023) in two(2) phases by five(5) Builders: KB Homes, Lennar(Cal Atlantic), Gehan(Brightland), David Weekly and Beazer Homes.